cert-manager/website/content/en/docs/installation/upgrading/upgrading-1.7-1.8.md

 Then you need to take action before upgrading to cert-manger 1.8.
 You will have to make sure that there are no Challenge resources currently in the cluster.
-If there are some, you will need to manually delete them once they are in 'valid' state as cert-manager post-1.8 with the Server-Side Apply feature is not able to clean up Challenge resources created pre-1.8.
+If there are some, you will need to manually delete them once they are in a 'valid' state.

+The reason the Challenge resources need to be removed before upgrading to 1.8 when using the new Server-Side Apply feature is that cert-manager post-1.8 is not able to clean up Challenge resources that were created pre-1.8.